jupyter-ai-contrib/jupyter-ai-personas/jupyter_ai_personas/software_team_persona/software_team_README.md

 ## Usage

 The software team system is automatically available through the Jupyter AI extension in JupyterLab.
-It can be accessed through notebook cells and responds to user requests by coordinating its specialized team members.
+It can be accessed through Jupyter Chat and responds to user requests by coordinating its specialized team members.

 Example usage:
 ```python